 None.

-Conflicts of interest
+Conflict of Interest Statement:

-None
+The authors declared no potential conflicts of interest with respect to the authorship and/or publication of this article.
+All authors have contributed significantly to the research.

 Acknowledgements

 The study was conducted as part of a Masters Program at London South Bank University.
 The authors would thank to Dominic Joire, along with the staff and patients of the Gateway Clinic, for making this research possible.
 Special thanks are also extended to Dr. Amanda Jones, Dr. Thomas Griffin and Kate Conroy for their encouragement and support.